vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-01-Adidas Sales Analysis.md

 The biggest problem for Adidas AG is that regions/states that generate most total sales secure less profitability.

 * In the West, Addidas’s Women’s Appeal is selling well, at the highest price compared to the rest of Addidas products, but it is generating the least margin.
-*

 * In the other regions, Men's Apparel generates quite poor margin, despite its high pricing

 * The following can be considered.

     · Conduct a survey for consumers’ feedback to understand about their behavior and satisfaction of using these particular products

-    · Advertise more to raise brand awareness and/or retain users.
+    · Advertise more to raise brand awareness and/or retain users

     · Is operating cost too higher?

     · Is retailer commission too high on this product?

 Growth opportunity for Adidas AG is in their online business.
 There is a fierce race among brands in terms of digitalizing their brands.
 A website that is eye-catchy and user friendly would tremendously help grow the business.
 This change should also be coupled with excellent customer service, an easy only payment system and great return policy.